 This is because planes are engineered to withstand even the most severe turbulence – 1.5x force on their airframes, in fact.

-However, a notable plane crash due to turbulence was American Airlines Flight 587, which crashed in New York in 2001.
+However, a notable plane crash due to turbulence was American Airlines Flight 587, which crashed in New York in 2001, though arguably the crash was more to do with pilot error.

 The first officer overused the rudder controls in response to wake turbulence from a preceding aircraft that took off minutes before.